My Castle Campus©

 Additionally, we hold studies in Music, Dance, Fine Art, Photography and Sports.
 Throughout the years we have exhibited, performed and recorded our compositions with worldwide renown artists.

 El Castillo (Spanish for The Castle) represents the culmination of this holistic background.
 In 2002 —during the worst crisis of Argentina's history—, we bought the ruins of a 19th century castle, and turned it into the first and only 5-star hotel in Argentina outside a capital city.
 Currently, El Castillo operates as a training venue for leading companies, providing them with our proprietary programs that combine scientific information and artistic activities.
-It hosts families exclusively during school breaks, and individuals during our themed programs such as both the Ballet and the History Retreats.
+It hosts families exclusively during school breaks, and individuals during our themed programs such as the Ballet Retreat.

 El Castillo has received multiple awards, including: Trip Advisor's "Travellers’ Choice 2017 & 2018″, CAME's "Entrepreneurial Woman Distinction 2015", AHT's "Trajectory Award 2015", British Argentine Chamber of Commerce's "First Prize to Sustainable Leadership 2013", and Fordham Consortium on the Purpose of Business' "Fellow Membership 2009".
 It has been studied in 6 books, 35 conferences, 22 academic institutions and numerous press articles and interviews.